Monika9898/IoT-Based-Oximeter/README.md

 🔮 Future Improvements
-Replace MAX30100 with MAX30102 for better accuracy
+-Replace MAX30100 with MAX30102 for better accuracy